 These color choices go beyond branding, too.
 You can highlight important elements of your overlay through the use of contrasting colors.

 We offer a wide variety of different printing effects.
 These include basic effects like changing the surface finish, to the use of digitally printed graphics for endless customizability.

-Our overlays come with a wide variety of different surface finishes to match the look and feel you want for your product.
+At General Label, our overlays come with a wide variety of different surface finishes to match the look and feel you want for your product.
 These finishes include: